cloud-ark/caastle/README.rst

 CloudARK creates all the environment components, seamlessly binding them together.
 It is a non-hosted PaaS alternative for containerized cloud applications.

-Based on our survey 38% cloud developers use managed cloud services with their containerized cloud applications today.
+CloudARK is based on the concept of *Environment-as-Code*.
+Our view is that it should be possible to treat the environment of containerized applications similar to source code -- it should be version controlled, easy to modify for your needs, easy to integrate in your own workflows, and sharable between team members.

-However, consuming these services within containerized applications is not straightforward.
+Currently creating such environments of containerized applications is not straightforward.
-These services are not integral part of application architecture definition and require separate provisioning and binding effort.
+The key missing thing in today's systems is that the managed services are not integral part of application architecture definition.
+They are separate from application definition requiring separate provisioning and binding effort.
-Platform-as-a-service (PaaS) systems support managed services integration with applications, however, PaaS's hosted architecture is increasingly seen as an overhead given most of the traditional PaaS functionality is now available in Docker and Container-as-a-service (CaaS) systems.
+Some of the existing Platform-as-a-service (PaaS) systems do support managed services integration with applications, however, their hosted architecture is increasingly seen as an overhead given most of the traditional PaaS functionality is now available in Docker and Container-as-a-service (CaaS) systems.
 The alternative approach today is to develop a custom solution using CaaS + Infrastructure-as-Code systems (like TerraForm) to provision managed cloud services + additional scripting to bind managed services with containerized applications.
-Environment-as-Code implementation by CloudARK simplifies this alternative approach by supporting a declarative model for defining the environment and a set of commands to create and provision the environment components, which leads to following benefits:
+CloudARK simplifies this alternative approach by supporting a declarative model for defining and creating environments of containerized applications, seamlessly binding managed services with application containers at runtime.
+This leads to following benefits:

 a) No need to develop custom scripts for managed service provisioning and their binding to containerized applications